The Patent Application - An Important Step

 Description: Here the invention is revealed as precisely as possible.

-Claims: The claims express what exactly is to be protected by the patent description.
+Claims: These express what exactly the patent description shall protect.
 In particular, claim 1 contains all the features of the invention that absolutely must be present.
 Additional features that may be, but do not have to be, are in the subordinate claims.
 The patent claims should be drafted with special attention, because if too many features are disclosed in the patent claims, then the scope of protection of the patent is very small.
 Patent claims or patents with too narrow a scope of protection may then be easily circumvented.
 To check whether patent infringement has occurred, one takes the patent claims and "reads them" on the object suspected of infringing the patent.
 If all features of the patent claim can be found in the infringing subject/ plagiarism, a patent infringement exists.

-Drawings: Besides the normal description, there is also a description of the figures, which explains the content of the drawings.
-Particularly preferred forms of the invention should be presented here.
+Drawings: Besides the description, a patent application shall also contain a description of the figures explaining the content, features and functions of any enclosed drawings.
+Particularly preferred forms of the invention should also be presented here as well.

 Summary: The summary should not be longer than 1500 characters.
 When filing the application, an inventor should be designated.
 Foreign applicants are obliged to consult a lawyer if they wish to apply for a patent.
 However, the support of an experienced patent attorney is advisable for all those who deal with the patent office.

 The application of an invention for a patent costs money.
-Many founders do not have so much available in this phase.
-The Federal Ministry of Economics and Technology promotes patenting through the WIPANO project.
-It is possible to get up to 50 percent of the costs reimbursed.
-This also includes those for patent attorneys.
+Many founders do not have enough funds available at this stage.
+The German Federal Ministry of Economics and Technology promotes patenting through the WIPANO project.
+Up to 50 percent of the costs can be refunded, including those for patent attorneys.